-Sedative dentistry uses medications to help patients relax during dental procedures.
+Sedative dentistry is a type of dental treatment that uses medications to help patients relax during dental procedures.
 It's sometimes referred to as sleep dentistry, although it's not entirely accurate.
 Patients are usually awake with the exception of those under general anesthesia.
-The first (and the mildest) option is nitrous oxide, commonly called laughing gas.
+The mildest option is nitrous oxide, commonly called laughing gas.

 A mixture of nitrous oxide and oxygen relaxes the body and leaves it in a state of calm and sedation.
 However, you're still awake and able to respond to commands and give feedback.
 This mild sedation wears off soon after you remove your mask, and you can drive home yourself in no time at all.
 General anesthesia is the only true option of sleep dentistry.

 Under general anesthesia, patients remain completely unconscious throughout the treatment process.
 This ensures total comfort and relaxation, even during the most advanced oral surgery.
 For your safety, your vital signs will be closely monitored throughout your treatment and, if you are at increased risk of complications, we may recommend that you have the procedure done in a hospital.
 Intravenous sedation is when the patient is sedated by injecting a particular type of drug through a plastic tube into a vein in the hand or arm.

 This sedative medication will leave the patient relaxed and very drowsy during the course of treatment.
 In addition, once you are under the influence of sedation, you will be given an injection of local anesthesia that will numb your mouth before starting treatment.

 Dentistsusually administer local anesthetics with a short needle at several locations along the gum line.
 In light of this modern phenomenon, this review finally aims to end the confusion, speculation and common myths surrounding the world of dentistry, sedation and phobias.